The realization space of an unstable coalgebra: The spiral exact sequence

-where the left vertical map is surjective.
-The commutativity of the square can be checked using the identifications in the proof of Lemma \ref{lem:P-prime-Psi}.
-The dotted arrow, the induced map between the cokernels, is therefore an isomorphism. \end{proof}
+and the lower horizontal map is the canonical one.
+Commutativity of this square follows since the left square in~\eqref{eqn:a-lot-of-pullbacks} commutes.
+We prolong the square to the displayed morphism of exact sequences.
+The map $\vartheta$ is surjective by Lemma~\ref{lem:what-is-Psip}.
+So the induced map $\vartheta'$ between cokernels is surjective as well.